Strategy

 • Our Focus

-The Irish Museums Association has identified the main imperatives for the museum sector that will inform our work over the duration of the Strategic Plan 2018 – 2022:
+The main imperatives that will inform our work over the duration of the Strategy 2023 – 2027 are: